-2013/14 seismic upgrade to the Oak Lodge Water District View Acres water reservoirs.
+Seismic upgrade to the Oak Lodge Water Services View Acres water reservoirs.

-We don't just plan for the "Big One,"

-we plan for "Every One."
+We don't just plan for the "Big One," we plan for "Every One."
 Out of sight out of mind, service on demand, and it's as easy as turning on your tap.
 As water providers we not only ensure that you have water 24/7/365 days per year but we are also plan for emergencies which can come in all shapes and sizes.